Taxis of Singapore

 Taxis of Singapore come in two main varieties.
-Traditional taxi companies (such as ComfortDelGro, Strides Premier, TransCab or Prime Taxis) offer flag down and call bookings and their drivers are self-employed persons, who hire cars from the taxi companies, through a leasing contract.
-Ridesharing companies (such as Grab, Ryde, TADA, Gojek and ComfortDelGro) allow bookings through a smartphone, allowing ease for passengers, these are mostly known as private hire vehicles (PHV).
+Traditional taxi companies offer flag down and call bookings and their drivers are self-employed persons, who hire cars from the taxi companies, through a leasing contract.
+Ridesharing companies allow bookings through a smartphone, allowing ease for passengers, these are mostly known as private hire vehicles (PHV).
 Their apps also allow the flexibility to work and pick up passengers with their own vehicle, be it owned or rented, provided the various requirements are met depending on the company.

 In Singapore, taxis can be flagged down at any time of the day along any public road outside of the Central Business District (CBD), while private hire cars can only be booked via ridesharing apps.
 Issues of high traffic and demand in certain locations and areas, particularly in the downtown area and other major buildings and establishments around the island, require the provision of dedicated taxi stands instead of having only flag down taxis.

-As of December 2022, there were 14,084 taxis and 46,477 PHVs (chauffeur) in Singapore.
+As of December 2025, there were 12,161 taxis and 62,092 PHVs (chauffeur) in Singapore.

 Operations

 Private hire cars are predominantly operated by large companies, which require either a street-hail service operator licence (SSOL) or ride-hail service operator licence (RSOL) from the Land Transport Authority (LTA).
 Holders of the SSOL and RSOL are required to comply with LTA's Quality of Service (QoS) standards, codes of practice and audit directions, failure of which the LTA may revoke the licence.

 While there are a small number of privately operated Yellow-Top taxis (with a yellow top and black body), their numbers are continually shrinking since no new private licenses have been issued since the 1970s, existing licenses are not transferable, and their holders have to retire at age 75.
-The number of taxis in the group also has declined significantly due to competition from Grab.
+The number of taxis in the group also has declined significantly due to competition from Grab and as of December 2025, there are only five individually owned yellow-top taxis on Singapore’s roads.

-As of April 2023, there are 8 taxi and ridesharing companies in Singapore.
+As of 2026, there are 8 taxi and ridesharing companies in Singapore.